Demotive/govuk_transformation_dashboard/_posts/2000-01-25-lasting-power-of-attorney.markdown

 homepage-intro: |
-    If you're making a lasting power of attorney it will be easier, leading to fewer errors, encouraging more people to plan ahead for an uncertain future
+    If you're making a lasting power of attorney it’ll be easier, leading to fewer errors, encouraging more people to plan ahead for an uncertain future

 detail-page-intro: |
     244,000 applications each year